-- To provide employees participating in the provision of health care with a common and consistent definition of "circle of care". - To outline the circumstances in which individuals may rely on implied consent for the collection, use and disclosure of clients'/patients'/residents' personal health information.
+To provide employees/physicians participating in the provision of health care with a common and consistent definition of "circle of care".

+To outline the circumstances where employees/physicians may rely on implied consent for the collection, use and disclosure of clients'/patients'/residents' personal health information.